-For example, an extension can define and register the token+code response type.
-However, once registered, the same combination cannot be registered as code+token, or used to make an authorization request.
+For example, the response type token code is left undefined by this specification.
+However, an extension can define and register the token code response type.
+Once registered, the same combination cannot be registered as code token, but both values can be used to denote the same response type.